Share taxi

-A share taxi (also called shared taxi or taxibus) is a mode of transport which falls between a taxicab and a bus.
-These vehicles for hire are typically smaller than buses and usually take passengers on a fixed or semi-fixed route without timetables, but instead departing when all seats are filled.
+A share taxi, shared taxi, taxibus, or jitney or dollar van in the US, marshrutka in former Soviet countries, or a minibus in European countries and Turkey, is a mode of transport which falls between a taxicab and a bus.
+Share taxis, when not fully formalised, are a form of paratransit.
+They are vehicles for hire and are typically smaller than buses.
+Share taxis usually take passengers on a fixed or semi-fixed route without timetables, sometimes only departing when all seats are filled.
 They may stop anywhere to pick up or drop off their passengers.
+They are most common in developing countries and inner cities.

-Often found in developing countries, the vehicles used as share taxis range from four-seat cars to minibuses.
+The vehicles used as share taxis range from four-seat cars to minibuses, midibuses, covered pickup trucks, station wagons, and trucks.
+Certain vehicle types may be better-suited than others.
 They are often owner-operated.

-In some terms share taxis can also be referred to as taxibuses since they play a role of taxis where the destination is selected by the rider as opposed to routed buses which travel on a route that is assigned by the transit operator.
+An increase in bus fares usually leads to a significant rise in usage of share taxis.
+Liberalization is often encouraged by libertarian urban economists, such as Richard Allen Epstein of the University of Chicago, James Dunn of Rutgers, and Peter Gordon of the University of Southern California, as a more "market-friendly" alternative to public transportation.
+However, concerns over fares, insurance liabilities, and passenger safety have kept legislative support for the concept decidedly tepid.

+Some share taxi services are forms of demand responsive transport and include shared shuttle bus service to airports.
+Some can be booked online using mobile apps.

 Operation

 Terminus

 A given share taxi route may start and finish in fixed central locations, and landmarks may serve as route names or route termini.
-In some African cities routes are run between formal termini, where the majority of passengers board.
-In these places the share taxis wait for a full load of passengers prior to departing, and off-peak wait times may be in excess of an hour.

 In other places there may be no formal termini, with taxis simply congregating at a central location, instead.

-Even more formal terminals may be little more than parking lots.

-In South Africa, the term "rank" denotes an area, specifically built for taxi operators by a municipality or city, where commuters may start and end their journey.
+The term "rank" denotes an area, specifically built for taxi operators by a municipality or city, where commuters may start and end their journey.

-Along the route
+Route

-Where they exist, share taxis provide service on set routes within and sometimes between towns.
+Where they exist, shared taxis provide service on set routes within and sometimes between towns.

-After a share taxi has picked up passengers at its terminus, it proceeds along a semi-fixed route where the driver may determine the actual route within an area according to traffic condition.
+After a shared taxi has picked up passengers at its terminus, it proceeds along a semi-fixed route where the driver may determine the actual route within an area according to traffic conditions.
 Drivers will stop anywhere to allow riders to disembark, and may sometimes do the same when prospective passengers want to ride.

-Operational distinctions

-While all share taxis share certain characteristics—and many regional versions exhibit peculiarities—some basic operational distinctions can be delineated.